scottctaylor12/github/documentation-c2/github/_index.md

 5. [Development](#development)

 ## Overview
-The GitHub C2 profile handles traffic via posting comments on GitHub issues.
+The GitHub C2 profile handles command and control communication by posting comments on GitHub issues and pushing files to repos.
 Setup and configuration is slightly tedious as the following are required:
 * GitHub repo
 * GitHub Issue #1 for messages from Mythic
 * GitHub Issue #2 for messages from Agents
-* GitHub Personal Access Token for posting GitHub comments via the API
+* GitHub repo Webhook for notifying Mythic of new GitHub events
-* GitHub repo Webhook for notifying Mythic of new comments
+* GitHub Personal Access Token to programmatically interact with GitHub

 ### GitHub C2 Workflow
 ```mermaid